 NUKEMAP lets you choose a place on the map, the yield of the weapon, and whether it’s a surface strike or an airburst, and then click to see the radii of destruction, fallout, casualty estimates, and more.
 I nuked Seattle with a W-78 delivered via a Minuteman III missile, ticked the boxes for surface burst, casualties, and fallout, and got this result:

-Making a custom Zone map for Mutant: Year Zero?
+Making a custom Zone map for Mutant: Year Zero (paid link)?
 NUKEMAP seems like it’d be a great place to start.
-Rolling up on one of the cities that got nuked in the original Twilight: 2000 timeline?
+Rolling up on one of the cities that got nuked in the original Twilight: 2000 (paid link) timeline?
 Pick a yield, NUKEMAP it, and think about how it would look in the game.

 As a person, I’m both repelled and fascinated by nuclear weapons.
 The circumstances of their testing, the reasons they exist, and their effects on real people are profoundly disturbing.